larsonnj/tictactoe5x5/README.md

 10/28/2021: Modified by Nathan Larson.
     Updated code for new version of keras
-11/26/2021: Modified by Nathan Larson, added info on prototype of UI
+11/26/2021: Modified by Nathan Larson, added info on prototype of UI 12/10/2021: Updated code to integrate backend AI to new frontend

+## Further work
+1. Clean up the code, especially in the board_v*.py code.
+Wrote as part of class project while learning and it needs to be put into a class and made more readable.
+2. Move the AI learning storage from an array in memory to be stored and referenced in a MySQL DB.

 ## Dependencies
 Python 3.8